suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Because the shared sequence contains Check Vendor Identifier and Check Class Identifier command(s), no custom commands are permitted in the shared sequence.
 This ensures that any custom commands are only executed by devices that understand them.

-If the manifest contains more than one component, each command sequence MUST begin with a Set Component Index.
+If the manifest contains more than one component, each command sequence MUST begin with a Set Component Index {{suit-directive-set-component-index}}.

 If a Recipient supports groups of interdependent components (a Component Set), then it SHOULD verify that all Components in the Component Set are specified by one update, that is the manifest: